Day 1 to 3 - Perth

 Day 14 - Perth

-- Continue onto Esperance for two extra days (after Hopetown) from £140
+- Continue on to Esperance for two extra days (after Hopetown)

-- Choose to fly Premium, Business or First Class
+- Choose to fly Economy, Premium, Business, or First Class

 - Add a stopover in Dubai, Singapore or other destination